bitmovin/bitmovin-player-web-analytics-conviva/README.md

 # Bitmovin Player Conviva Analytics Integration
-This is an open-source project to enable the use of a third-party component (Conviva) with the Bitmovin Player iOS SDK.
+This is an open-source project to enable the use of a third-party component (Conviva) with the Bitmovin Player Web SDK.

 ## Maintenance and Update
 This project is not part of a regular maintenance or update schedule and is updated once yearly to conform with the latest product versions.
 For additional update requests, please take a look at the guidance further below.